AmeliaMimi/AmeliaMimi/README.md

 🛠️ Learning SQL, Excel, and data visualization
 🔍 Passionate about problem-solving and making sense of messy data
 🌱 New to the field, eager to grow and gain hands-on experience
-🌍 Looking for remote opportunities to learn and contribute
+🌍 Looking for remote or hybrid opportunities to learn and contribute

 ### 🧰 Skills & Tools